 MOBOTIX AG does not assume any responsibility for damages, which are the result of improper use or failure to comply to the manuals or the applicable rules and regulations.
 Our General Terms and Conditions apply.
 You can download the current version of the General Terms and Conditions from our website at www.mobotix.com by clicking on the corresponding link at the bottom of every page.
 It is the User's responsibility to comply with all applicable local, state, national and foreign laws, rules, treaties and regulations in connection with the use of the Software and Product, including those related to data privacy, the Health Insurance Portability and Accountability Act of 1996 (HIPPA), international communications and the transmission of technical or personal data.

 Overview

 Features 10

 Package Contents 10

 Dimensions 10

-Accessories 11
+Accessories for Vandal Dome Cameras 12

+Accessories for All Cameras 17

-Further Reading 12
+Further Reading 21

 Features